Skip to main content

 Positioning & service-mention coverage

 Mentions on a website, not specialty.
-A remodeling brand that lists metal roofing as one of ten services counts here, same as a brand that's built its entire identity around it.
+A remodeling brand that lists a given service as one of ten counts here, same as a brand that's built its entire identity around that service.
 The labels say “mentioned” for a reason.
 You're seeing what the trade talks about on its websites, not what any single brand uniquely owns.
 So if you want to know who genuinely specializes in a topic, that's a click-through into each site.
 This section is a coverage map, not a specialization map.

 Topic mentionedBrands mentioning itShare of trade